rrad0812/transcribed/index.md

-# The quick introduction in Jam.py
+# The quick introduction to Jam.py

 The idea for adding this documents in Jam.Py documentation was:
 - Transfer video tutorials, created by *Mr. Andrew Yushew*, in a text format and